VegaDeftwing/OpGuidesHugoSrc/content/Interviews/usawi.md

 So I wouldn't call where I am now a compromise between Judaism and witchery.
 They don't feel nearly so opposite these days.
 It's more, I pursue magical acts and experiences, with a whole ocean of other symbologies and practices (both external and personal) for me to dive into, and my faith as the scuba gear and the boat.

 A lot of my artmaking process is, and has been for a long while, a tool for me to either process or effect change on my current mental/emotional/spiritual/material situation.
-My song *Cold*,
+My song *Cold*

 <iframe style="border: 0; width: 30em; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=3192549735/size=large/bgcol=333333/linkcol=4ec5ec/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://natanya.bandcamp.com/album/cold">Cold by Natanya</a></iframe>